-Lacking an Age 21 MDA law and a Zero Tolerance law for people under 21, the PRTSC has targeted youth with various awareness programs.
-The awareness of the risks of youth impairment helped in passing a Zero Tolerance law for people under the age of 18 in the year 2004.
+Although Puerto Rico is lacking an Age 21 MDA law, we have achieved a Zero Tolerance Law for people under 18 and a .02% BAC law for people between the ages of 18 to 21.
+The PRTSC has targeted youth with various awareness programs.
 As a complement to the enforcement and PI&E efforts contained in the alcohol section of this plan, the PRTSC will continue and expand efforts to reach youth.
 This awareness is expected to provide the political and public permissions needed for legislation and stricter enforcement.